mkottman/luaclang-parser/README.md

 Reference
 =========

-`luaclang`
+`luaclang-parser`
 ----------

-Use `local luaclang = require "luaclang"` to load the module.
+Use `local parser = require "luaclang-parser"` to load the module.
 It exports one function:

 * `createIndex(excludePch : boolean, showDiagnostics : boolean) -> Index`